ikoniqoz/nitrodocs/content/reference/server-requirements.md

 ### Bundled Requirements

-PyroCMS uses these third-party packages to run, but includes them in each release so you do not need to install them yourself:
+NitroCMS uses these third-party packages to run, but includes them in each release so you do not need to install them yourself:

 * <a href="http://codeigniter.com/" target="_blank">CodeIgniter 2.1.x</a>
 * <a href="http://jquery.com/" target="_blank">jQuery 1.7.x</a>